CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

    ![New dataflow.](./Images/e5t1p10.png)

-1. Looking at the data… Notice the Item Column.

-1. This is really three different fields -- It contains a short description of the item, a color, and a size.
+1. Looking at the data, notice the Item Column.
+This is really three different fields, which contains a short description of the item, a color, and a size.

 1. The fields are not consistently delimited (' ' and then ',')

-1. Let's use Copilot to clean this up:

-1. Type the following into Copilot:
+1. Let's use Copilot to clean this up.
+Type the following into **Copilot chat window**:

     ```
     In the Item column, replace the ',' with ' '